 Many students view this as ironic – given that a nursing career is both demanding and stressful, yet not extremely well rewarded financially; yet the rise in points to get a place on a nursing programme will now draw on the top 30% of Leaving Cert performers.
-General Nursing courses are always the most popular options but the increased competition saw points for almost all programmes rising.
-To compare: in DCU in 2001 General Nursing was 345 points – this year it was 445 points.
-The highest cut-off points for a General Nursing course is National University of Ireland, Galway, at 450.
+General Nursing courses are always the most popular options but the increased competition saw points for almost all nursing programmes rising.
 The course with the highest points is Children’s and General Nursing in University College Cork, which has a limited number of places and has risen to 520 points.
-If one was to look at the leaving certificate grade break-down and their accompanying points; it becomes very apparent the type of required grades to make up 440 to 500 points from a pool of six leaving certificate subjects.

 Nursing is now almost as competitive as Primary Teaching, which was traditionally one of the most closely fought for courses in the CAO system.
 As with teaching, even with restrictions in recruitment and related moratoriums, the perceived security offered by the traditional public service sector seems to be one of the defining criteria in CAO choices.
-Aside from the security factor (which is currently questionable), the competition for places has of course been seriously accelerated by a cut in training places this year.
-Despite those cuts, introduced as part of the government’s cost-saving response to the downturn, there is no let-up in interest in Nursing, and demand for places has increased again this year.
+Aside from the security factor (which is currently questionable).

-What is unfortunate for those wishing to enter the career this year – many who would make excellent nurses; they will not get the opportunity to provide such an important nursing service, due to them being unable to make that drastically high points mark.
+What is unfortunate for those wishing to enter the career – many who would make excellent nurses; they will not get the opportunity to provide such an important nursing service, due to them being unable to meet the drastically high points mark.

 As we all know; a good nurse is more than a combination of high points.
 They have to be empathetic, responsive and practical in nature and being.
 These essential interpersonal and intrapersonal qualities won’t always be accompanied by 500 points – leaving a lot of potentially excellent nurses out of the hospital wards forever.